isc-projects/kea/doc/guide/ctrl-channel.rst

    **Note**

-   When sending commands via Control Agent, it is possible to specify multiple services at which the command is targeted.
+   When sending commands via the Control Agent, it is possible to specify multiple services at which the command is targeted.
 CA forwards this command to each service individually.
 Thus, the CA response to the controlling client contains an array of individual responses.